hhromic/lirc-midi-node/README.md

 }
 ```

 All the remote and button names used in this file must be configured in the ```lircd.conf``` file of LIRC.
+MIDI messages are represented using variable-length arrays of bytes to send.